nycmeshnet/nycmeshnet.github.io/join/index.md

 ---
 layout: page
-title: "A community-owned internet you can join for free"
+title: "Join the Mesh"
 ---

+## !!!
+This is not ready for production. copy needed!!!

 ## Etc Etc